ApplehatDot/PSBoi/README.md

 # PSBoi
-PSBoi - MEGC #5 Project with a funny guy just goin down with a parachute.
+PSBoi - MEGC #5 a hybrid 2/3D Project with a funny guy just goin down with a parachute.
 Based off this image:

 <div align=center>